lucmaki/AlbumDreamer/README.md

 https://github.com/lucmaki/AlbumDreamer/assets/26182176/c0d0be82-0cba-4abc-bbcd-ae055b1752be

 ## TLDR
-An AI Pipeline.
-Generating text, images, music for generating music albums for any given concept.
+An AI Pipeline that employs text, images, music generation for creating musical albums for any concept of our choosing.

 ## Features
-- **Multimodal Coherence**: We have a text2text model serve as director, planning the narrative, soundscape and generate content for prompts that fit with one another.
+- **Multimodal Coherence through Text2Text Director**: We have a text2text model serve as director: planning the narrative, soundscape and generate content for image and music prompts that fit with one another.
+This director can easily be tweaked so that the user can guide the album creation process further than just "giving the concept"!
 - **30s Tracks**: With MusicGen model, 30s is the maximum for the context window.
 Using a sliding window, we can go beyond but with lowered temporal coherence.
 - **Stylistic Visuals**: A fine-tuned text2img model + Lora are utilized to create a personalized style.
 - **Website building**: Pages can be automatically built out of album data to be served through a static website.